Luchador/GUD/tools/geditor/docs/CHECK_FOR_ISSUES.md

 Run `python3 tools/geditor/tests/level_issues/run.py` for native diagnostics and modeless navigation tests with address/undefined-behavior sanitizers.
+These also check that export completion only refreshes existing reports and does not open a report window.
 An optional argument names a Depot audit folder containing `rom-depot.set`, `rom-depot.stan`, and `rom-depot.seg`; these files are read without modification.
 The optional fixture verifies the previously audited Depot pads 21, 145, and